Stochastic Greedy Algorithms For Multiple Measurement Vectors: Introduction

 Many SMV algorithms can be applied to solve MMV problems.
 The most straightforward way is to use SMV algorithms to reconstruct each signal vector sequentially or simultaneously via parallel computing, and then concatenate all resultant signals to form the estimated signal matrix.
-We call these types of SMV algorithms, \emph{concatenated SMV} algorithms.
-On the other hand, the MMV problem can be converted to an SMV one by columnwise stacking the unknown signal matrix $X$ as a vector and introducing a block diagonal matrix as the new sensing matrix $A$.
-However, both approaches do not fully take advantage of the joint sparse structure of the underlying signal matrix, and lack computational efficiency as well.
+We call these types of algorithms, \emph{concatenated SMV} algorithms.
+On the other hand, the MMV problem can be converted to an SMV one by column-wise stacking the unknown signal matrix $X$ as a vector and introducing a block diagonal matrix as the new sensing matrix $A$.
+However, neither approach fully takes advantage of the joint sparse structure of the underlying signal matrix, and lack computational efficiency as well.
 In this paper, we develop MMV algorithms without concatenation of the SMV results or vectorization of the unknown signal matrix.